ic-Solutions/neetadvisor/_posts/2020-08-18-all-india-quota-inneet-ug.md

 If you are an aspiring MBBS or BDS student, then knowing all about All India Quota (AIQ) and NEET reservation criteria 2021 can help you get a seat in a reputed university anywhere in India.
 However, few seats are also reserved for scheduled tribes (ST), scheduled castes (SC), other backward castes (OBC), economically weaker section (EWS), and also or the candidates with physical disabilities (PWD) for gaining admission to MBBS, BDS, and AYUSH courses through NEETUG.

 The primary aim of this AIQ reservation criterion is to bring the underprivileged section of society to the mainstream by giving them an equal opportunity to become a healthcare professional in India.
-If you qualify the entrance test, you can take part in the counselling process which will be based on NEET 2021 reservation criteria & merit rank.
+If you qualify the entrance test, you can take part in the NEET counselling process which will be based on NEET 2021 reservation criteria & merit rank.

 ## 15% All India Quota vs State Quota

 Every state has its exclusive reservation criteria for the 85% state quota seats.
-This is based on the latest reservation policy released by the counselling authority.
-The state counselling authority also covers all seats in private medical and dental colleges.
+This is based on the latest reservation policy released by the NEET counselling authority.
+The state NEET counselling authority also covers all seats in private medical and dental colleges.

 ## Seats Distribution of 15% all India quota